 Confirm the replacement of files using key A.

 After the command execution is finished, all the registry files will be replaced with their backup copies.
 You can close the Command prompt and reboot computer to see whether the operability of Windows 10 has been restored.

 If the registry files in backup are corrupted, you can try manually restore older version of the registry files from a System Restore point.

 Boot into WinPE environment as described earlier and go to the windows\system32 directory:

 Display a list of all available restore points using command:

 In this example, the last shadow copy taken 10/20/2016 4:02:40 AM and has Shadow Copy Volume path \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy6\.

-Mount the snapshot on reading to the folder d:\ShadowCopy using the mklink tool:
+Mount the restore point (snapshot) in the Read-only mode to the folder d:\ShadowCopy using the mklink tool:

 mklink /D d:\ShadowCopy \?\GLOBALROOT\Device\HarddiskVolumeShadowCopy6\